College of Fine Arts Graduate Funding and Time to Degree Policy

 International students are strongly encouraged to consult in advance with the International Office about possible visa implications.

-If medical conditions indicate that additional accommodations may be necessary, students should contact Services for Students with Disabilities and the Office for Inclusion and Equity to determine what additional accommodations are reasonable
+If medical conditions indicate that additional accommodations may be necessary, students should contact Disability and Access office and student employees can contact the Center for Equity and Inclusion instead to determine what additional accommodations are reasonable.

 Leave or appointment disputes unresolved at the department/school level may be brought to the attention of the Senior Associate Dean for Graduate Studies in the College of Fine Arts for further consideration.